Write amplification: Free user space

 The SSD controller will use free blocks on the SSD for garbage collection and wear leveling.
 The portion of the user capacity which is free from user data (either already TRIMed or never written in the first place) will look the same as over-provisioning space (until the user saves new data to the SSD).
 If the user saves data consuming only half of the total user capacity of the drive, the other half of the user capacity will look like additional over-provisioning (as long as the TRIM command is supported in the system).

+DRAM buffer

+The DRAM buffer (if present) on flash devices (usually SSD) can be used for caching FTL table, buffering data writes, and garbage collection.

 Secure erase

 The ATA Secure Erase command is designed to remove all user data from a drive.
 With an SSD without integrated encryption, this command will put the drive back to its original out-of-box state.
 This will initially restore its performance to the highest possible level and the best (lowest number) possible write amplification, but as soon as the drive starts garbage collecting again the performance and write amplification will start returning to the former levels.
 Many tools use the ATA Secure Erase command to reset the drive and provide a user interface as well.
 One free tool that is commonly referenced in the industry is called HDDerase.
 GParted and Ubuntu live CDs provide a bootable Linux system of disk utilities including secure erase.

 Drives which encrypt all writes on the fly can implement ATA Secure Erase in another way.
 They simply zeroize and generate a new random encryption key each time a secure erase is done.
 In this way the old data cannot be read any more, as it cannot be decrypted.
 Some drives with an integrated encryption will physically clear all blocks after that as well, while other drives may require a TRIM command to be sent to the drive to put the drive back to its original out-of-box state (as otherwise their performance may not be maximized).